Otto Bauer: Education and military training

 Otto Bauer was born in Vienna, son of the wealthy, politically liberal Jewish textile manufacturer Philipp (Filipp) Bauer and Katharina (Käthe) Bauer, née Gerber.
-He completed elementary school in Vienna, and high school in Vienna, Merano and Reichenberg (the latter two at the time part of Austria-Hungary).
+He completed elementary school in Vienna, and high school in Vienna, Meran and Reichenberg (the latter two at the time part of Austria-Hungary).
 In addition to German, he spoke English, French and, after his years as a prisoner of war, Russian.
-To fulfill his compulsory military duty, he enlisted as a one-year volunteer with the 3rd Regiment of the Tyrolean Rifle Regiment in 1902, completed his active military service after passing the reserve officer exam, and was transferred as a reservist to the Infantry Regiment Frederick VIII King of Denmark, No. 75.
+To fulfill his compulsory military duty, he enlisted as a one-year volunteer with the 3rd Regiment of the Tyrolean Rifle Regiment in 1902, completed his active military service after passing the reserve officer exam, and was transferred as a reservist to the Infantry Regiment Frederik VIII King of Denmark, No. 75.
 He went on to study law at the University of Vienna and received his doctorate in 1906.
 His political interests were reflected in his university studies, where in addition to law, history, languages and philosophy, he enrolled in classes in national economics and sociology.

 In 1900 Bauer began to be politically active in the Social Democratic Workers' Party, as the Social Democratic Party of Austria (SPÖ) was called before 1945, and became a member of the Free Association of Socialist Students.
 At the university he met the somewhat older Socialist Party members Max Adler, Rudolf Hilferding (who later became a minister of finance in the Weimar Republic) and Karl Renner, who was Chancellor of Austria immediately after both the First and Second World Wars.
 With them he founded the association Zukunft ('Future') as a school for Viennese workers that was the nucleus for Austromarxism.
-He attracted attention when in 1907, at only 26 years old, he submitted the 600-page work Nationalitätenfrage und Sozialdemokratie ('The Nationality Question and Social Democracy').
+He attracted attention when in 1907, at only 26 years old, he published the 600-page work Nationalitätenfrage und Sozialdemokratie ('The Nationality Question and Social Democracy').
 In it he attempted to apply the principles of cultural autonomy to find a constructive solution to the problem of nationality, which was particularly important to the Austro-Hungarian Empire because of its many nationalities.